 Exponential & Logarithmic Functions

-Next in the course we transcend algebra to talk about exponential functions \(ab^x\) (notably the variable \(x\) is in the exponent) and their inverse logarithmic functions.
-After going over the mathematical mechanics of these functions we start looking into their applications.
+Next in the course we transcend algebra to talk about exponential functions of the form \(ab^x\) (notably the variable \(x\) is in the exponent) and their inverse logarithmic functions.
+We will spend a lot of time going over the mathematical mechanics of these functions before looking into their applications.

 Exponential functions model measurements that are “growing at a rate proportional to their current size,” which makes them apt for studying population growth, disease spread, and finances.
 We look at this last example in depth, developing formulas for calculating compounding interest and for savings- and payout-annuities.
 Given a principle balance of \(P\) dollars invested at an annual interest rate of \(r\) compounded \(n\) times per year, the total balance after \(t\) years will be \[ P\bigg(1+\frac{r}{n}\bigg)^{nt}. \] If instead of being a one-time principle investment \(P\) was instead a regular deposit into an (initially empty) account made as often as the account earns interest, then the balance \(S\) after \(t\) years would be \[ S = P\left(\frac{\Big(1+\frac{r}{n}\Big)^{nt}-1}{\frac{r}{n}}\right) \,. \] If however the account has an initial balance of \(S\) dollars and each \(P\) is working towards paying off that balance, then the value of \(S\) after \(t\) years is \[ S = P\left(\frac{1-\Big(1+\frac{r}{n}\Big)^{-nt}}{\frac{r}{n}}\right) \,. \]